top of page

 They found the block in Nimrud

-back in 1846
+back in eighteen-forty-six

-And the Kings book timeline fits
+And our Kings' book timeline fits

 The Mesha Stele is a lengthy